nmxi/UnityWSMultiScreen/README.md

-# UnityWSMultiScreen(uWMultiScreen)
+# UnityWSMultiScreen(uWM)

 === This project is unfinished ===

 ## Description
 This is unity use multiwindow with WebSocket test.
-Default unity can only multiwindow then multiscreen. uWSMultiScreen break down they restrictions.
+Default unity can only multiwindow then multiscreen. uWM break down they restrictions.

 ## Deveropment Environment
 Unity 20181.5f1